We are often seen as

-The irony of youth-hood is that while they are expected to make decisions, young people do not have the freedom to explore options and exercise autonomy.
+The irony of youth-hood is that while they are expected to make decisions, young people do not have the freedom to explore options or exercise autonomy.

-India will soon be the youngest country in the world
+India is the youngest country in the world

-Is society equipped enough to provide youth with what they need?
+Is society equipped to provide youth with what they need?